eangelica2014/Python_Challenge/README.md

-# Python_Challenge
+# Python Challenge
-Mummy Money Get Rich Python Challenge
+## Mummy Money Get Rich &trade;
+Dashboard for Mr. Mummy to moniter his income.
+Once the scheme starts, Mr. Mummy can track his income in real time using the dashboard.